core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Message Freshness {#ssec-seccons-freshness}

 As in OSCORE, Group OSCORE provides only the guarantee that the request is not older than the Group OSCORE Security Context used to protect it.
 Other aspects of freshness are discussed in {{sec-freshness}}.
-Other aspects of freshness are discussed in {{sec-freshness}}.

 The challenge-response approach described in {{sec-synch-challenge-response}} provides an assurance of freshness of the request without depending on the honesty of the client.
 However, it can result in an impact on performance which is undesirable or unbearable, especially in large groups where many endpoints at the same time might join as new members or lose synchronization.